 Disbursement of Funds

-• The grant amount will be disbursed in two instalments:
+- The grant will be disbursed in two installments:

 Reporting Requirements

-Final Report: A comprehensive report detailing the training outcomes, financial expenditure, and impact is to be submitted to ECPMF until 15 January 2025.
+A comprehensive report detailing the training outcomes, financial expenditure, and impact must be submitted to ECPMF by 15 June 2025.